WinterAxis/ESV-MD-Bible/The_Bible_esv/4_Numbers/Num_18.md

 And you may eat it in any place, you and your households, for it is your reward in return for your service in the tent of meeting.

 ###### 32
 And you shall bear no sin by reason of it, when you have contributed the best of it.
-But you shall not profane the holy things of the people of Israel, lest you die.'" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But you shall not profane the holy things of the people of Israel, lest you die.'"

 ***